 A small proportion (about 5% of the eight to ten million sufferers in the UK) proceed to surgical intervention; the vast majority are managed in the community, usually with painkillers – which are both unpopular with patients, and potentially harmful.
-It is estimated that a day a week of GP’s time (20%) is spent helping people manage their joint pain.
+Roughly 1 in 4 GP appointments are estimated to be related to joint pain.

-The Health Innovation Network’s provider members told us that they needed support to enable their patients with joint pain to self-manage their conditions, and provide education and exercise support, as recommended in NICE guidance.
+The Health Innovation Network’s members expressed the need for support to enable their patients with joint pain to self-manage their conditions in their localities, and provide education and exercise support, as recommended in NICE guidance.

 What we did and why

-We created and promoted the spread of ESCAPE-pain, an evidence-based, group rehabilitation programme for patients with knee osteoarthritis.
-We provide training on the programme to physiotherapists or exercise professionals, who run it with the support of their local CCG, hospital or community provider.
+Building on the work of ESCAPE-pain’s originator, Professor Mike Hurley, the HIN actively promotes the spread of ESCAPE-pain; an evidence-based, group rehabilitation programme for patients with knee and/or hip osteoarthritis.
+We provide training on the programme to physiotherapists or exercise professionals, who deliver it with the support of their local CCG, hospital or community provider.

-The ESCAPE-pain programme involves 12 supervised sessions for a group of eight to ten participants to receive education and take part in a tailored exercise programme.
-Sessions are twice-weekly for six weeks, and the supervisor is typically (but not necessarily) a physiotherapist.
-The programme measures a range of outcomes, and at the end of the programme, participants are signposted to services to help them continue to progress.
+The ESCAPE-pain programme comprises 12 supervised sessions for a group of 10 to 12 participants who receive education and take part in a tailored exercise programme.
+Sessions are twice-weekly for six weeks, and the trained supervisor is typically (but not necessarily) a physiotherapist or exercise professional.
+The programme measures a range of clinical outcomes, and at the end of the programme, participants are signposted to services to help them continue to progress.